 • Check your site on multiple devices and browsers for user experience (UX).

-• Make sure that all social media icons on the site link with the appropriate accounts.
+• Make sure that all social media icons on the site link to the appropriate accounts.

 • Create a custom 404 page for your site.